Using Integrated Authentication

-The Microsoft ODBC Driver for SQL Server on Linux supports connections that use Kerberos integrated authentication.
-The ODBC driver on Linux supports MIT Kerberos Key Distribution Center (KDC), and works with Generic Security Services Application Program Interface (GSSAPI) and Kerberos libraries.
+The Microsoft ODBC Driver for SQL Server on Linux and macOS supports connections that use Kerberos integrated authentication.
+It supports the MIT Kerberos Key Distribution Center (KDC), and works with Generic Security Services Application Program Interface (GSSAPI) and Kerberos v5 libraries.

 Using Integrated Authentication to Connect to SQL Server from an ODBC Application

-You can also add Trusted_Connection=yes in the DSN entry of the ODBC.ini.
+When connecting with a DSN, you can also add Trusted_Connection=yes to the DSN entry in

-Ensure that the Linux principal server that is going to connect to SQL Server is already authenticated with the Kerberos KDC.
+Ensure that the client principal which is going to connect to SQL Server is already authenticated with the Kerberos KDC.

 ServerSPN and FailoverPartnerSPN are not supported.

-Deploying an ODBC Driver on Linux Application Designed to Run as a Service
+Deploying a Linux or macOS ODBC Driver Application Designed to Run as a Service

 A system administrator can deploy an application to run as a service that uses Kerberos Authentication to connect to SQL Server.

-You first need to configure Kerberos on the Linux computer and then ensure that the application can use the Kerberos credential of the default principal.
+You first need to configure Kerberos on the client and then ensure that the application can use the Kerberos credential of the default principal.

-Run kinit, passing in a principal name and a location of a keytab file that contains the principal’s key, that ktutil created.
+kinit, passing in a principal name and a location of a keytab file that contains the principal’s key created by

-Ensure that the login to the system was done using PAM (Pluggable Authentication Module).
+Ensure that the login to the system was done using the Kerberos PAM (Pluggable Authentication Module).

 Kerberos Configuration and Use provides details on ways to Kerberize services on Linux.